codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 3| `<article></article>` -- Just an
 [article](https://www.w3schools.com/tags/tag_article.asp "ext").
-People consider an article is a block of content which is independent from other sections of a webpage. (blog post, facebook post, ...)
+An article is a block of content which is independent from other sections of a webpage. (blog post, facebook post, ...)

 4| `<section></section>` -- A
 [section](https://www.w3schools.com/tags/tag_section.asp "ext") is a block of